mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

     - Verify all items in the last posted release checklist are complete
     - Update Changelog PR based on what’s in/out of the release
     - Post a reminder to devs in the Desktop App channel of the code complete date with the ZBB count
-    - Ask release PM to review the JIRA tickets remaining in the current release fix version and push those that won’t make it to the next fix version
+    - Ask release PM to review the Jira tickets remaining in the current release fix version and push those that won’t make it to the next fix version
 2. PM:
     - Finalize roadmap for next release, and identify planned marketing bullet points
 3. Marketing: